-Thousands of residents and visitors came out to join in a very successful day for 2019’s Littlehampton Armed Forces Day in aid of the Royal British Legion to celebrate and honour those that serve and have served in the Armed Forces.
+Thousands of residents and visitors came out to join in what has been branded the best Armed Forces Day event yet.
+The event, in aid of the Royal British Legion celebrated and honoured those that serve and have served in the Armed Forces.

 At 10.30am local veterans and uniformed groups mustered at Arun Parade before marching down South Terrace and into the East Green arena to take part in a traditional Drumhead Service which kicked off a packed day of attractions and entertainment.

-Spectators surrounding the main arena were treated to two performances from Motorcycle Stunt Display Artist; Flyin Ryan.
-Ryan along with his assistants James and Tina put on an impressive show by taking on numerous death-defying stunts and jumps.
-Crowds cheered Ryan and his team as they leaped through an explosion of fire and over one of our featured armoured vehicles; a Bedford Lorry.
+Spectators surrounding the main arena were treated to two performances from the Stannage Stunt Team.
+The team, comprised of Aaron Stannage, Conor Brennan, Jordan Paton and Amy Hodgson put on an impressive show by taking on numerous death-defying stunts and jumps.
+Crowds cheered Aaron and his team as they leaped over one of our featured armoured vehicles and performed high falls and fire runs.